rafa-rodriguess/ny_weather_impact_crash_uber_taxi/README.md

 ### Data Quality and Data Cleansing
 Executes data quality on the datasets

-**1** - EEvery illegal character is strip off from the field name preventing error saving the file. (function dataQuality)
+**1** - Every illegal character is strip off from the field name preventing error saving the file. (function dataQuality)

 **2** - Assures that there are no duplicated rows by comparing numbers of rows before and after join operation. (function dataTransformation)